 When the CDN node receives the request from the STB, it will check the validity of the embedded token in the URL.
 Subsequently it will ensure the video data is returned and that the right resources are allocated in the network to ensure the traffic is treated with the required QoS level.

-The communication between AO VSP and VDM happen over the AO VoD link.
+The communication between AO VSP and Wyre VDM happen over the AO VoD link.

-Packager
+Wyre Packager

-The packagers is responsible for the on-the-fly packaging and encryption of the video assets.
+The Wyre packagers is responsible for the on-the-fly packaging and encryption of the video assets.

 The packager components is not directly interacting with the AO STB.
 The assets themselves will be delivered to the AO STB over the CDN.